codewithkyle/Marmot/docs/cli.md

 - Reads `<records>` as JSON Lines (one JSON object per line).
 - Ignores blank lines.
 - Uses a worker pool to render records in parallel.
-- Produces one PDF per successful record.
+- Produces one PDF/PNG per successful record.
 - Prints per-record non-fatal render warnings to stderr.
 - Prints `success`, `failed`, and `skipped` counts at completion.